KlochkovTimofey/pizza-app/README.md

 # pizza-app
-Project for the purchase of cookies created on React/Js/Css /Html
+A project for buying pizza created on React/Js/Css/Html